emerzonic/TriviaGame/README.md

-#Welcome to the Trivia Game
-Welcome to the Trivia Game.
+#Welcome to the Trivia Game.

 How well do you know the State of Minnesota?
 This game will test your knowledge of Minnesota with fifteen (15) multiple choice questions.